MazamaScience/AirFireWRF/README.md

 and computationally-efficient platform, while reflecting recent advances in physics, numerics, and data assimilation.

-The **WRFmet** package is being developed to provide a simple tool for loading and visualizing WRF model output in R.
+The **AirFireWRF** package is being developed to provide a simple tool for loading and visualizing WRF model output in R.

 ## Installation